LiuStar2233/StarClient/README.md

 ## Changelog
 ### v1.0.0_base

-1. The module manager is implemented
+1. Implemented the module manager
-2. Implements the module list
+2. Implemented the module list
 3. Implemented the Logo module
-4. Implement the FPS module
+4. Implemented the FPS module
 5. Implemented the Sprint module